Skip to main content

 4. Structured Feedback: Ease of use scoring and qualitative feedback on design direction

 This methodology produced 350+ quantified insights.
-I did not rely on subjective preference -- every design decision was backed by data.
+Every design decision was backed by data.
 Straightforward data reading tasks (share of voice percentages, mentions comparison, outlier identification) achieved 100% completion.
 More complex interpretive tasks surfaced where the interface needed refinement.

 Terminology Workshop: I facilitated a dedicated Terminology Workshop to resolve naming confusion around concepts like "Spontaneous Awareness" -- a concept that was clear to brand researchers but opaque to other stakeholders.
 Aligning on shared language was essential before the product could scale beyond its initial users.